filamentphp/filament/packages/tables/docs/02-getting-started.md

 ## Row appearance

-To change the appearance of rows conditionally on the record data, you may add the `getTableRecordClassUsing()` method.
+To change the appearance of rows conditionally on the record data, you may add the `getTableRecordClassesUsing()` method.

-The `getTableRecordClassUsing()` method may return a string or an array of classes that need to be applied to the row.
+The `getTableRecordClassesUsing()` method may return a string or an array of classes that need to be applied to the row.

 ```php
 <?php